jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

 ### 5. **Update Version in AWS S3** (for [ISIS Application Docs](https://isis.astrogeology.usgs.gov))

-!!! info "LR/LTS only, not for RCs."
+!!! info "Not for RC.
+For LR, LTS, and Prod."

 - [ ] Add the new version to `versions.json` in AWS S3
     `arn:aws:s3:::asc-public-docs/isis-site/versions.json`